One Health Archaeology Research Group

 - Never Done: A bioarchaeological study of women’s work, task, and occupation in medieval Scotland (PhD project) – Lauren Ide

 - Enamel hypoplasias, stress and dietary markers in a medieval Croatian population (PhD project) – Emma Smith

 - An investigation of health and disease in Mesambria, Bulgaria through physiological stress markers and dietary reconstruction (PhD project) – Monique De Pace

 - A comparative analysis of the evolution of stable isotope dietary data and oral health pathologies through the historic period in two contrasting populations: Scotland and Ibiza, Spain (PhD project) – Laura-Kate Girdwood

-This group provides an interdisciplinary forum for research supported by a seminar series, workshops, excellent laboratory facilities, and ongoing rich collaborations with research groups and organisations, such as:
+This group provides an interdisciplinary forum for research supported by a seminar series, workshops, and excellent laboratory facilities.
+We provide an interdisciplinary research community for students on the MSc in Human Osteoarchaeology, and we also support Archaeological Science Summer Internships.
+We have ongoing rich collaborations with a range of external research groups and organisations, such as:

 - National Museum of Scotland